Buzzcocks: 10 Of The Best

 Between Heaven And Hell

 From 2006’s underrated eighth album Flat-Pack Philosophy.
-Diggle wrote and sings this portrait of midlife confusion: ‘Everything you thought you knew is different from before.’
+Diggle wrote and sings this portrait of midlife confusion: "Everything you thought you knew is different from before."

 It’s Not You

-From the band’s latest album_ The Way_.
+From the band’s 2014 album The Way.
 Shelley revisits the signature lovesick speed-pop style of his early Buzzcocks singles, but with the emotional wallop of middle-aged despair, plus some gnarly, Nirvana-ish bass guitar action.

 People Are Strange Machines